Royal household under the Merovingians and Carolingians

 The royal household of the early kings of the Franks is the subject of considerable discussion and remains controversial.
 This discussion is aimed at identifying the major categories of participants in the administration and those who made the major historical impacts.
 Every king of the Franks from Clovis I to Charles the Bald had a large cadre of advisors and bureaucrats that helped implement their regime.
 These supporters of the crown are frequently unknown, but often are ancestors of the later rulers of France.
 This is not intended to be a complete list of those supporting the kings but to serve as a guide for further study.
 A general discussion of the Merovingian and Carolingian dynasties can be found in the associated main articles.
 See also Government of the Carolingian Empire.

-Mayors of the Palace.
-Under the Merovingian kings, the mayor of the palace (maiores palatii or “great man of the palace") was the manager of the household of the Frankish king.
+Mayor of the palace.
+Under the Merovingian kings, the mayor of the palace (maior palatii or “great man of the palace") was the manager of the household of the Frankish king.
 The office existed from the sixth century, and during the seventh it evolved into the power behind the throne.
 Some of the more significant mayors were: